 Others who have seen this message are clearly not eligible for the stimulus money, but the tool only says "we cannot determine your eligibility for a payment at this time."

-Note that payments for Social Security recipients who have not filed tax returns went out on April 29, and payments for SSI and veterans benefits recipients were expected May 13.
-The IRS has not clarified whether the Get My Payment tool will be updated with payment information when these payments go out.
+Note that payments for Social Security recipients who have not filed tax returns went out on April 29, and payments for SSI and veterans benefits recipients went out May 13.

 If you're successful in getting information from the Get My Payment tool, the tool will tell you what bank account your stimulus payment will be deposited into.
 Some individuals have seen that the deposit is going to an old bank account, or they even see bank account numbers that they don't recognize.

-If your stimulus payment gets sent to a closed bank account, the bank is likely to transfer the money back to the IRS and the IRS will put your name back into the pool for getting a paper check.
-In the future, you may be able to log back into Get My Payment and add more current bank account information.
+If your stimulus payment was sent to a closed bank account, the bank is likely to transfer the money back to the IRS and the IRS will put your name back into the pool for getting a paper check.

 If the tool says that your payment was deposited into your bank account but you haven't seen it yet, your bank may still be processing it.